ash0080/gun.doc.cn/API.md

 Gun will refuse `undefined`, `NaN`, `Infinity`, and `arrays`.

-> Traditional arrays are dangerous in real-time apps
+> Traditional arrays are dangerous in real-time apps.
+Use [gun.set](#set) instead for a table of items.

 ## Callback(error, ok)